 ADA Paver System

 PCL is widening the sidewalks, improving the drainage system and adding trees to create a shady walk.
-Historic lighting has been retained and restored, updated with the the latest LED technology.
+Historic lighting has been retained and restored, updated with the latest LED technology.
 Crews are also removing the pedestrian walkway between the two bus lanes and moving the bus transitway to the middle of the street as well as creating amenity zones along each side with planters, patios and other gathering spaces, giving the mall a European feel.

 To keep the historic elements alive, crews are also recreating the mile-long grid of red, black and gray granite pavers, key to the mall’s modernist design.